dobots/scenario_runner/bt_demo/README.md

 Modify this new file by including the previous hpp file  and removing  the function descriptions.
 The final file should look like this: https://github.com/dobots/scenario_runner/blob/main/bt_demo/src/t01_create_tree_distr.cpp

 Thanks to the .hpp format, we don't need to create a .h and a .cpp file.
-Above all we don't need to compile them in a way to create libraries.
+Above all, we don't need to compile them in a way to create libraries.
 The original tutorial is using traditional .h files, but it makes it more complicated to set up.
 I would recommend this solution.

 3. Include the new t01_create_tree_distr.cpp in the CMakelists.txt: